psujeethkumar/devops-works/openshift/mini-kube/Setup.md

-This setpup is specific for the Redhat Linux version 9.4
+This setpup is specific for the Redhat Linux version 9.4  Podman is used for underlying contianer runtime environment.

 1. Install podman